-You must prove that you took 'all reasonable precautions 'and exercised 'all due diligence' to avoid committing an offence.
+You must prove that you took 'all reasonable precautions' and exercised 'all due diligence' to avoid committing an offence.
 This means that you have done all you reasonably could in setting up an effective policy within your business to avoid the offence being committed.
 Your records will demonstrate that this policy has been fully implemented, regularly monitored and updated as necessary.
 Crucially you can provide evidence that everyone working within the business knew and understood the policy.
 The "Reasonable Precautions and Due Diligence" defence can be applied to the following age restricted products alcohol, tobacco, knives, videos and DVDs, fireworks and crackers, electronic cigarettes, and lighter fluid/ butane.
 To demonstrate an effective defence, requirements will vary according to the size and nature of your business.
 A business operating one or two stores following the procedures set out in this guide would satisfy 'due diligence' for preventing underage sales.
 It may be that a bigger business could be reasonably expected to have further procedures in place.
-To discuss the appropriateness of this guidance for a large business please contact ACS.
+Systems should be tested to ensure they are working correctly with changes being made where necessary.